vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 Any call to `NavigationManager.GoToGameScene(MiniGameData _miniGame)` triggers a subseuqnet call to `MiniGameLauncher.LaunchGame(MiniGameCode miniGameCode)` to launch the next of the minigames for that play session.

-The **MiniGameLauncher** is responsible for correcting loading minigames with teacher-approved data, given a **MiniGameCode** that represents what minigame to load.
+The **MiniGameLauncher** is responsible for the correct launch of MiniGames with teacher-approved data.
 The start of a minigame is initialised by a call to `MiniGameLauncher.LaunchGame(MiniGameCode miniGameCode)`.
 The launcher then calls `TeacherAI.GetCurrentDifficulty(MiniGameCode miniGameCode)` to obtain the difficulty value for the specific minigame session, generates a **GameConfiguration** instance with the correct difficulty settings, and starts the minigame through `MiniGameAPI.StartGameMiniGameCode(MiniGameCode _gameCode, GameConfiguration _gameConfiguration)`

-The `MiniGameAPI.StartGameMiniGameCode()` method first retrieves the data related to the specified minigame from the database for later retrieval and assigns it to `AppManager.CurrentMinigame`
+The `MiniGameAPI.StartGameMiniGameCode()` method first retrieves the data related to the specified minigame from the database for later retrieval and assigns it to `AppManager.CurrentMinigame`.
 The process then calls **MiniGameAPI.ConfigureMiniGame** to retrieve the concrete **IGameConfiguration** and **IGameContext** for the given minigame code, assigning them to the minigame static **IGameConfiguration** concrete implementation.

-At this point, the Teacher System is queried in order to retrieve a set of **QuestionPack** instances that define the learning content that the minigame should access and that are accessible through the `IGameConfiguration.Questions` field.
+At this point, the Teacher System is queried to retrieve a set of **QuestionPack** instances that define the learning content that the minigame should access and that are accessible through the `IGameConfiguration.Questions` field.
 Refer to **Teacher.md** and **MiniGame.md** for further details on how the learning data is selected and passed to minigames.

 At last, the minigame being correctly configured, it can be started, and the *Navigation Manager* will thus load the scene that matches the specific minigame.

 ### MiniGame Play

-Minigames are responsible for handling their internal state, while the core application waits for the minigame to end.
+MiniGames are responsible for handling their internal state, while the core application waits for the minigame to end.
 Refer to **MiniGame.md** for details on how the minigame flow is implemented.

 ### MiniGame End